 1 Q82.
 Mr. comings argues that "All three measures-earnings, dividends, and book 2 value-should be used in determining a growth rate " 148 Do you agree 3 with this assessment?
 4 A82.
 No. As discussed earlier in response to Mr. Baudino, evidence supports the 5 contention that investors rely primarily on EPS growth projections in forming 6 their expectations.
 The importance of EPS in evaluating investors' expectations 7 and requirements is well accepted in the investment community, and surveys of 8 analytical techniques relied on by professional analysts indicate that earnings is 9 far more influential than DPS or BVPS.
 149 10 Q83.
 Joint Intervenors witness Comings also claims that "historical performance 11 is known data" and that historical growth rates should also be included in 12 applying the DCF model.
 150 Do you agree?
 13 A83.
 No. I do not believe that historical trends provide a meaningful guide to 14 investors' expectations.
 As discussed in my direct testimony, 151 it is investors' 15 future expectations-not actual, historical results-that determine the current 16 price they are willing to pay for commons stocks.
-Mr. Baudino correctly noted 17 the pitfalls associated with historical growth measures, observing that: 18 Five-year or ten-year historical growth rates may not accurately 19 represent investor expectations for future dividend growth.
-20 Analysts' forecasts for earnings and dividend growth provide 21 better proxies for the expected growth component in the DCF 22 model than historical growth rates.
-Analysts' forecasts are also 23 widely available to investors and one can reasonably assume that 24 they influence investor expectations.
-132
+Mr. Baudino correctly noted 17 the pitfalls associated with historical growth measures, observing that: 18 19 20 21 22 23 24 Five-year or ten-year historical growth rates may not accurately represent investor expectations for future dividend growth.
+Analysts' forecasts for earnings and dividend growth provide better proxies for the expected growth component in the DCF model than historical growth rates.
+Analysts' forecasts are also widely available to investors and one can reasonably assume that they influence investor expectations.
+152

-148 Id. at 20

-149 Stanley B. Block, A Study of Financial Analysts: Practice and Theory, Financial Analysts Journal (July/August 1999).
+148 Id. at 20 149 Stanley B. Block, A Study of Financial Analysts: Practice and Theory, Financial Analysts Journal (July/August 1999).
 150 Comings Direct at 20-21.
 151 McKenzie Direct at 41-42.
 152 Baudino Direct at 19.

-1 Mr. Comings himself grants that "overreliance on historical date implicitly 2 assumes that history will just keep repeating."153 3 I concur with these observations.
+1 Mr. Comings himself grants that "overreliance on historical date implicitly 2 assumes that history will just keep repeating."
+153 3 I concur with these observations.
 Finally, to the extent historical trends 4 for electric utilities are meaningful, they are also captured in projected growth 5 rates, such as those published by Value Line, IBES, and Zacks Investment 6 Research ("Zacks"), since securities analysts also routinely examine and assess 7 the impact and continued relevance (if any) of historical trends.
 8 Q84.
 Has the Commission previously recognized that analysts' EPS growth rate 9 estimates are a more meaningful guide to investors' expectations when 10 applying the DCF model?
 11 A84.
 Yes.
 The Commission has indicated its preference for relying on analysts' 12 projections in establishing investors' expectations: 13 14 15 16 17 18 19 KU's argument concerning the appropriateness of using investors' expectations in performing a DCF analysis is more persuasive than the AG's argument that analysts' projections should be rejected in favor of historical results.
 The Commission agrees that analysts' projections of growth will be relatively more compelling in forming investors' forward-looking expectations than relying on historical performance 154 20 The Commission should reject Mr. Coming's DCF analysis on this basis.
 21 B. Capital Asset Pricing Model 22 Q85.
 How does Joint Intervenors witness Comings implement his CAPM and 23 ECAPM models?
-23 24 A85.
-ECAPM models?
-Mr. Comings relies on an average historical MRP over 10-year Treasury bonds 23 24 25 A85.
-ECAPM models?
-Mr. Comings relies on an average historical MRP over 10-year Treasury bonds that he derived using data from the same finance professor referenced by Mr.
+24 A85.
+Mr. Comings relies on an average historical MRP over 10-year Treasury bonds 25 that he derived using data from the same finance professor referenced by Mr. 26 Baudino.
+155 He also relies on the same 5.5% MRP from Kroll included in Mr.